collective-action/tech/README.md

 # Collective Actions in Tech

-This repository is an attemp to document all collective actions from tech workers.
+This repository is an attempt to document all collective actions from tech and adjacent industries included gaming, communications, and digital media.
 The goal of Collective Action in Tech is to give us, tech workers, more insight on trends in worker power in the tech industry.

 <details>
 <summary><strong><em>This repository is meant to be a live document.
 Learn about adding a new action.</em></strong></summary>